 Organic Search Term Diversity = More & Better Traffic

-Here are some charts from SEMRush showing the organic search traffic to KerCommunications.com, and a few competitors who also rank well for “Pittsburgh SEO” or “SEO Pittsburgh”.
-The graphs show all organic searches, not just “Pittsburgh SEO” which has a monthly search volume around 500 searches, most of which can probably be attributed to all the SEOs in Pittsburgh checking rankings.
+Here are some charts from SEMRush showing the organic search traffic to KerCommunications.com, and a few competitors who also rank well for “Pittsburgh SEO” or “SEO Pittsburgh“.
+The graphs show all organic searches, not just “Pittsburgh SEO” which has a monthly search volume around 500 searches, most of which can probably be attributed to all nearly every SEO agency in Pittsburgh checking their own rankings frequently.
 Real SEO customers tend to search for other things.

 Our organic search traffic is much higher than the others because rather than micro-managing one or two keywords, a much wider net is cast.